devashishmulye/redis-developer.github.io/docs/bank-connect/upload-rest-api.md

 ---
-title: Authentication REST APIs
+title: REST APIs
-sidebar_label: Authentication REST APIs
+sidebar_label: REST APIs
 ---

----
-base_url: https://portal.finbox.in/bank-connect #base URL for the API
-version: v1 # version of API
----

-# BankConnect: Uploading using REST API
 BankConnect REST APIs can be used to submit bank statement PDFs for an entity.

 You can also try these APIs on Postman.
 Check out [this](/bank-connect/#postman-collection) article for more details.